tmux-python/libtmux/docs/internals/index.md

-(api)=
+(internals)=

-# API Reference
+# Internals

 :::{warning}

-All APIs are considered experimental and subject to break pre-1.0.
-They can and will break between versions.
+These APIs are internal and not covered by versioning policy.

 :::